logingood/gooz/README.md

 # Performance

-You can use generator flag to generate perfdata, e.g.
+You can use the generator flag to generate perfdata, e.g.
 ```
 gooz generate --size 100
 ```